 That reflects the widespread GOP belief that the best way to control health costs is to directly expose consumers to more of them—for instance, by relying on insurance only for catastrophic expenses while using tax-favored accounts to pay routine costs.
 That may, in some circumstances, be part of the solution.
 But it’s not the entire solution.
 By voting this week to free providers from the responsibility to reform, House Republicans have signaled that if they get the chance after 2012, they will seek to control costs primarily by asking patients to shoulder more of the burden.

-This article appears in the Jan.
-22, 2011, edition of National Journal.
+This article appears in the January 22, 2011 edition of National Journal Magazine.